raymond-u/taste/README.md

 - Add comprehensive docs.
 - Support single-end and long-read data.
 - Make use of Snakemake wrappers and Conda environment definition.
-- Make TASTES more accessible by simplifying installing.
+- Make TASTES more accessible by simplifying installation.
 - A logo with TASTES!

 ## Disclaimer